NoBlackMagic/articles/you-better-test-to-save-some-rest/article.md

 - will I relax enough?
 - will I cope with 6 days without my Mac?
 - will it be safe?
-- will I gain 4 punds by eating all the time?
+- will I gain 4 pounds by eating all the time?

 You do the same activity when coding a procedure that takes 2 integers and return the sum: